Dynamic Triad Interactions and Evolving Turbulence -- Part 1: 4D Modal Interactions: The Navier-Stokes equation in 4-dimensional Fourier space

-which expresses the momentum change of a fluid element with velocity $\mathbf{u}(\mathbf{r},t) = (u_1(\mathbf{r},t), u_2(\mathbf{r},t), u_3(\mathbf{r},t))$ where the position vector $\mathbf{r} = (r_1, r_2, r_3)$ and time is denoted by $t$.
+which expresses the momentum change of a fluid element with velocity $\bm{u}(\bm{r},t) = (u_1(\bm{r},t), u_2(\bm{r},t), u_3(\bm{r},t))$ where the position vector is given by $\bm{r} = (r_1, r_2, r_3)$ and time is denoted by $t$.
 The second term on the left-hand side of the normalized equation represents convective acceleration.
-The first term on the right-hand side represents the fluctuating force due to pressure and the second the viscous action due to momentum diffusion.
-We consider constant density flows, which means we can set the divergence of the velocity field equal to zero:
+The first term on the right-hand side represents the fluctuating force due to pressure and the second term represents the viscous action due to momentum diffusion.
+We consider constant density flows, which means that the divergence of the velocity field equals zero:

-We can re-write the Navier-Stokes equation in physical space, emphasizing the nonlinear term $\mathbf{N}(\mathbf{r},t)$:
+We can re-write the Navier-Stokes equation in physical space, emphasizing the nonlinear term $\bm{N}(\bm{r},t)$: